 - For chicken: 50 percent pecan / 50 percent cherry

 I think you get the picture.
 In any case, you can see how pellet smoking really does have its own culture to it.
-I really hope you’ve found value in this selection of Pellet Smoker reviews.
+I really hope you’ve found value in this selection of Pellet Grill reviews.
 If so, please consider sharing it with your BBQ friends!
 And for sure comment below and let me know about your favorite pellet grills, pellet blends, and methods!